rolandstarke/node-cache-manager-fs-hash/README.md

     });
 }

-//call the cached version each 500ms. the heavy work is only done once setInterval(function () {
+//call the cached version each 500ms.
+//the heavy work is only done once. setInterval(function () {
     cachedSlowMultiplyBy2(21)
         .then(console.log, console.error);